ankarn/ankarn.github.io/genome_assembly/README.md

-# What to do when you get your raw genomic data
+# What to do when you get your raw reads

 **Don't panic!** :cold_sweat: